Why work with me

 | Response time | One business day or sooner | Variable |

-I will listen to your situation, give you an honest read of where you stand, and tell you whether and how I can help.
-No obligation, no pressure to engage.
+I'll listen, give you an honest read of where you stand, and tell you straight whether (and how) I can help.
+No obligation, no pressure, no judgement.
+Send the enquiry form and I'll personally call you back — usually the same day.